1.1 Glossary

 Uniform Resource Locator (URL): A string of characters in a standardized format that identifies a document or resource on the World Wide Web.
 The format is as specified in [RFC1738].

 universally unique identifier (UUID): A 128-bit value.
 UUIDs can be used for multiple purposes, from tagging objects with an extremely short lifetime, to reliably identifying very persistent objects in cross-process communication such as client and server interfaces, manager entry-point vectors, and RPC objects.
 UUIDs are highly likely to be unique.
 UUIDs are also known as globally unique identifiers (GUIDs) and these terms are used interchangeably in the Microsoft protocol technical documents (TDs).
 Interchanging the usage of these terms does not imply or require a specific algorithm or mechanism to generate the UUID.
-Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] must be used for generating the UUID.
+Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] has to be used for generating the UUID.

 UTF-16LE: The Unicode Transformation Format - 16-bit, Little Endian encoding scheme.
 It is used to encode Unicode characters as a sequence of 16-bit codes, each encoded as two 8-bit bytes with the least-significant byte first.